 Applying for financial aid at most private schools is a separate process from applying for admission to the school.
 You also need to make sure that you apply early.
 This is particularly important if the school has no specific admissions deadline or rolling admissions.
 Each school has allocated a specific pool of funds for financial aid.
 Once it is spoken for there generally are no more funds in that academic year.

 This video explains how to apply for financial aid.

 2. You may be eligible for free tuition if your family income is below a certain amount.

 , St. Paul's

-, to name just a few schools, all have financial aid programs which offer a tuition free education to admitted students whose income is below a certain threshold.
+, to name just a few schools, all have financial aid programs that offer tuition-free education to admitted students whose income is below a certain threshold.
 The threshold varies but is in the $60-75k range.
-Why are these highly competitive schools offering a free education to children from families with incomes below $75,000?
+Why are these highly competitive schools offering free education to children from families with incomes below $75,000?
 Simply because they want to make their excellent educations available to a wider constituency.
 When tuition and expenses creep into the $50,000 range, it means that only a tiny percentage of American families can afford to attend those schools.
 Schooling has to be free in order to attract students from families making less than $75,000.

 3. There is a common financial aid application form.